awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

    +  [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
    +  [Connecting to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-1. Determine the AZ ID that the EC2 instance is in using the `describe-availability-zones` CLI command as follows\.
+1. Determine the Availability Zone ID that the EC2 instance is in using the `describe-availability-zones` CLI command as follows\.

    ```
    [ec2-user@ip-10.0.0.1] $ aws ec2 describe-availability-zones --zone-name `curl -s http://169.254.169.254/latest/meta-data/placement/availability-zone`